Time-optimal synchronisation to self-sustained oscillations under bounded control: Conclusions

 Our application of such general framework to the paradigmatic case of the van der Pol oscillator has revealed detailed insights of the optimal control structure across the whole phase space.
 As the force bound $K$ decreases or the initial condition moves further from the limit cycle, both the complexity of the optimal control and the minimum synchronisation time increase.
 This behaviour is intuitively sound, as greater constraints on the system lead to more intricate trajectories and longer connection times.

-A crucial point of our analysis is the key role played by ``critical trajectories,'' i.e. trajectories rewound from the extreme points of the limit cycle.
-They define critical $K$ values, both for points outside and inside the limit cycle, which ultimately determine the maximum number of control bangs required for the optimal connection.
+Crucial for our analysis is the key role played by ``critical trajectories,'' i.e.~those rewound from the extreme points of the limit cycle.
+These trajectories define critical $K$ values, both for exterior ($K_{cn}$) and interior ($\hat{K}_{cn}$) points.
+For a given force bound $K$, these critical values ultimately determine the maximum number of control bangs required for the optimal time connection to the limit cycle from any initial phase space point.

-The results presented here pave the way for future research in synchronisation problems.
-Further extension of our analytical results, e.g. by finding analytical expressions for the critical values of $K$ and the corresponding critical curves \(x_{cn}(K)\) and \(\hat{x}_{cn}(K)\), is an interesting prospect.
-Also, given the relevance of synchronisation problems and self-sustained oscillations across numerous fields, applying the ideas introduced here to more complex and realistic models is another promising avenue for exploration.
+The results presented here pave the way for future research in synchronisation and self-sustained oscillations.
+Further extension of our analytical results, e.g.~by finding analytical expressions for the critical values of $K$ and the corresponding critical curves \(x_{cn}(K)\) and \(\hat{x}_{cn}(K)\), is an interesting prospect.
+Also, given the relevance of synchronisation across numerous fields, applying the ideas introduced here to more complex and realistic models is another promising avenue for exploration.